Opinion: Dominic Cummings’ surprising respect for the law is a breath of fresh air

 We should be grateful to the prime minister’s former chief adviser for laying out the complex reality of law, morality and government decision-making so clearly

 A big welcome for Dominic Cummings to the ranks of the pundits.
-He hasn’t always been polite about us political commentators – “middlebrow entertainment” – but he has as much right to earn a living as the rest of us, so here he is on his subscriber blog doing what none of us thought to do: making fun of the prime minister’s “levelling up” speech.
+He hasn’t always been polite about us political commentators – “middlebrow entertainment” – but he has as much right to earn a living as the rest of us, so there he is on his subscriber blog doing what none of us thought to do: making fun of the prime minister’s “levelling up” speech.

 Apparently, Boris Johnson is “good at the niche market of after-dinner speeches.
 He is not good at political speeches partly because he is not interested in government.”
 Cummings tells us that levelling up is “just a vacuous slogan”.
 Nobody understands it, and Johnson ought to “focus on what we know works”.
 It is almost as bad as “Global Britain”, another slogan that “The Trolley” thought up himself, and not nearly as good as “Get Brexit Done” or “Peace, Bread, Land”.